Introduction

 Requests for special tests (e.g. detection of TB, fungi, crystals, immunocytochemistry, cell block preparation etc.), must be clearly indicated under the special instructions tab in the histopathology CPOE request.

 With effect from 7 September 2016, all specimens are to be submitted with CPOE requests and are to be labelled with their respective CPOE labels.
 Submit one request for the same patient at the same procedure, irrespective of the number of specimens taken.
-Ordering clinicians are reminded to check the following boxes before submission:
+Ordering clinicians are reminded to check the following boxes to finalise the CPOE order to prevent delays in specimen processing:

 In the event that CPOE order is not available, hardcopy histopathological investigation request forms should be submitted.
 The request forms must include: